fluxo-js/fluxo/README.md

 ##Fluxo.ObjectStore

-For objects that represents a "single entity" you must instante the class `Fluxo.ObjectStore` passing on the first constructor argument the store's attributes, like this:
+For objects that represents a "single entity", you must instantiate the class `Fluxo.ObjectStore` passing on the first constructor argument the store's attributes, like this:

 ```js